 Surface hoar is a common persistent grain.
 Timothy Rogers photo

-The last two weeks have seen a string of avalanche fatalities, several of which involved a Persistent Slab problem.
+The last two weeks have seen a string of avalanche fatalities, several of which involved a Persistent Slab problem. [*Please note this blog was originally published on March 13th, 2018.]
 This type of avalanche is often associated with the thin, cold snowpacks of interior mountain ranges.
 But our regional accident record shows that they are very much a part of our Pacific Northwest winter mountain landscape.

 True to their name, last week’s problems have not gone away.
 While the likelihood of triggering one of these avalanches may continue to diminish, our eagerness and ability to explore may outpace their rate of repair.
 This blog is meant to refresh your knowledge of persistent problems, and to revisit the tools and techniques we have to identify, test, and manage these problems.